2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 David Moncure

-David is an eDiscovery and Privacy Attorney with extensive experience advising clients on e-discovery strategies, data preservation, and information governance.
-He has held various roles in law firms and corporations, focusing on complex litigation and regulatory investigations.
-David is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+David is Senior Counsel at Mullen Coughlin, where he focuses on data privacy and e-discovery.
+He has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+David is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Edward Jacobs